Menachem Youlus

-Menachem Youlus is a Baltimore rabbi and Torah scribe who falsely claimed he had rescued Holocaust-era Torah scrolls from Eastern Europe, selling the scrolls at inflated prices.
+Menachem Youlus is a Baltimore rabbi and Torah scribe who sold Torah scrolls at inflated prices by falsely representing them as Holocaust-era Torahs he had rescued from Eastern Europe.
 On August 24, 2011, he was arrested on charges of mail fraud and wire fraud, and he pleaded guilty on February 2, 2012.

 He was convicted of two counts of mail and wire fraud in a Manhattan federal court on October 11, 2012.
 On December 17, 2012, Youlus began serving a 51-month prison sentence at the federal correctional institution in Otisville, New York.
 Youlus was incarcerated until August 26, 2016.

 False claims

 The co-owner of the Jewish Bookstore of Greater Washington in Wheaton, Maryland, Youlus claimed he had personally traveled to Eastern Europe and beyond to recover Torah scrolls lost or hidden during the Holocaust, including some from the sites of concentration camps at Auschwitz and Bergen-Belsen.
 He said that during his travels he had been beaten and imprisoned, and called himself the "Jewish Indiana Jones" during a Torah dedication in 2004.
 In court, he admitted that from 2004 to 2010 he had made up the stories of his travels; he had never been to the places he had claimed.
 The Torahs he sold did not have the claimed provenance.